Medical Students

 Orthopaedic/Musculoskeletal Discovery

 Musculoskeletal pathology is among the most common reasons patients attend outpatient clinics.
-Orthopaedics encompasses the subspecialties of foot and ankle, hand, joint arthroplasty, oncology, pediatrics, trauma, spine, and sports medicine.
+Orthopaedics encompasses the subspecialties of foot and ankle, hand, hip preservation, joint arthroplasty, oncology, pediatrics, trauma, spine, and sports medicine.
 It is closely related to physical medicine and rehabilitation.
 Beyond the surgical aspect of orthopaedics, outpatient management accounts for most musculoskeletal treatment.

 • Orthopaedic Surgery Experience

-• Placement on one of our orthopaedic services, to rotate weeks between clinic and the OR.
+• Placement on one of our orthopaedic services to rotate weeks between clinic and the OR.

-• Foot and ankle, hand, total joint arthroplasty (hips/knees), oncology, pediatrics, trauma, spine, and sports medicine
+• Foot and ankle, hand, total joint arthroplasty (hips/knees), oncology, pediatrics, trauma, spine, and sports medicine.

 • Orthopaedic Medicine Experience